United States Special Envoy for the Human Rights of LGBTI Persons

 The Special Envoy for the Human Rights of LGBTQI+ Persons is a position at the United States Department of State within the Bureau of Democracy, Human Rights and Labor.
-The office oversees the United States government’s efforts to support the human rights of LGBTQI+ people around the world.
+The office oversees the United States government's efforts to support the human rights of LGBTQI+ people around the world.

 History

 The Office was created during the tenure of United States Secretary of State John Kerry.
-The first Special Envoy was Randy W. Berry, who was sworn in on April 13, 2015 and served until November 2017.
-The post has been vacant since that time.
+The first Special Envoy was Randy W. Berry, who was sworn in on April 13, 2015, and served until November 2017.

-The State Department relaunched its website in June 2019.
-As of July 2019, the new site does not contain information about this position.
+The post was vacant until June 2021, when President Joe Biden announced that he would appoint Jessica Stern to the position.

-In June 2021, President Joe Biden announced that he would appoint Jessica Stern to the position.
+This position is vacant upon the inauguration of the second Donald Trump administration.